 - 1. Analyze why countries engage in international trade and how the gains from trade are determined using microeconomic theories of international trade. - 2.
-Access the impact of trade policies on both consumers and producers and argue in favor of free trade or protectionism - 3.
-Understand the structure and functioning of the foreign exchange market - 4.
-Investigate the determinants of the exchange rates in the short and the long run - 5.
-Argue how the countries can benefit from financial globalization using the balance of payments framework - 6.
+Access the impact of trade policies on both consumers and producers and argue in favor of free trade or protectionism. - 3.
+Understand the structure and functioning of the foreign exchange market. - 4.
+Investigate the determinants of the exchange rates in the short and the long run. - 5.
+Understand the linkages between macroeconomic indicators in the open economy using the balance of payments framework. - 6.
 Evaluate the effects of monetary and fiscal policies in the open economy in the short run with fixed and floating exchange rate regimes. - 7.
 Interpret the macroeconomic data on international trade, exchange rates and balance of payments.